-Reading: If students are able to decode the words, they should take turns reading the pages to each other.
+Reading: If students are able to decode the words, they should take turns reading the pages to one another.
 Explicitly tell students that Partner A should go first and Partner B should go second.
-When the student who is reading pronounces a word incorrectly or skips a word, the partner should correct him or her by saying "stop, try that word again" at the end of the sentence.
+While reading, if a student pronounces a word incorrectly or skips a word, the partner should correct him or her by saying "stop, try that word again" at the end of the sentence.

-Retelling: If students are unable to decode the words on their own, they should look at the illustrations to describe the events and important details to their partner.
+Retelling: If students are unable to decode the words on their own, they should look at the illustrations to describe the events and important details with their partner.
 Explicitly tell students that Partner A should go first and Partner B should go second.